cbeauhilton/beauhilton.com/site/posts/cad-fish.md

 This has been known since, at the latest, 1903.
 Karl Landsteiner figured it out.
-He's the guy who won the Nobel Prize for discovering blood types, which was based on experiments with "iso-agglutination," With blood typing came the ability to cross-match blood for safe transfusion, which resulted in a huge leap forward in our ability to help people who lose a lot of it, as in surgery and trauma.
+He's the guy who won the Nobel Prize for discovering blood types, which was based on experiments with "iso-agglutination."
+With blood typing came the ability to cross-match blood for safe transfusion, which resulted in a huge leap forward in our ability to help people who lose a lot of it, as in surgery and trauma.
 We think of Landsteiner as the blood typing dude,